Lloyd Monsen

-Lloyd Monsen (born May 7, 1931) is an American retired soccer forward and baseball pitcher.
+Lloyd Monsen (May 7, 1931 – February 4, 2026) was an American soccer forward and baseball pitcher.
 Monsen spent eleven seasons in the American Soccer League as well as several years in the lower division German American Soccer League and National Soccer League of New York.
 He earned three caps with the U.S. national team between 1952 and 1957 and was a member of the U.S. Olympic soccer teams at both the 1952 and 1956 Summer Olympics.
 He is a member of the National Soccer Hall of Fame.

 Soccer

 Youth

-Monsen was born in Brooklyn, New York and grew up in New York City, attending Fort Hamilton High School.
+Monsen was born in Brooklyn, New York, where he grew up, attending Fort Hamilton High School.
 His soccer career began when he joined the Gjoa Juniors, an ethnically Norwegian team, of the Empire State Junior League when he was sixteen.
 In his first season, Monsen scored fifty-six goals in both league and cup play leading to his moving up to the Gjoa first team of the National Soccer League of New York when he was seventeen.
 In his first season, he scored eighteen goals in league competition.